 Marigold Calendula officinalis

 The petals of this flower were mixed with others to make a tea which King Henry VIII believed could combat the plague.
-A cream made from the flower was used in World War I to clean the wounds of soldiers and is still used to treat skin conditions.
+A cream made from the flower was used in World War I to clean the wounds of soldiers, and it is still used today to treat some skin conditions.

 Caraway Carum carvi